 other side of the original church.
 In 1966, the sanctuary was doubled in

 size and the tower and administration wing were added.
-A project to
+Projects to

-add an elevator and renovate office spaces and Fellowship Hall was
+update our sanctuary, add an elevator and renovate office spaces

 The graves in our cemetery go back to the very beginning of the